Rules & Regulations of the Connecticut Bar Examining Committee

 Art.
 VII-1.

-The application for admission on motion under Practice Book Section 2-13 shall be made upon the official form obtainable from the administrative director, which forms shall be filed with the administrative director.
+The application for admission on motion under Practice Book § 2-13 shall be filed with the administrative office.

 Art.
 VII-2.